timofeysie/nextjs-markdown-blog/README.md

 Should have read [this update](https://aws.amazon.com/blogs/mobile/amplify-framework-announces-new-rearchitected-ui-component-and-modular-javascript-libraries/) first.

 Amplify Framework announces new, rearchitected UI Component and modular JavaScript libraries, on 09 APR 2020.
 Actually, we don't need Amplify.
-It is a wrapper for Cognito Auth funtionality.
+It is a wrapper for Cognito Auth functionality.
 That's nice, but a static blog only needs comments, an email list and social network share links.

 SO just an S3 bucket should be fine.